adsva/python-wapiti/README.md

-python-wapiti is a python wrapper for libwapiti, an api layer built on top of wapiti (http://wapiti.limsi.fr), a very nice sequence labeling tool.
+python-wapiti is a python wrapper for wapiti (http://wapiti.limsi.fr), a very nice sequence labeling tool with support for maxent models, maximum entropy Markov models and linear-chain CRF.